 The Bad Miss Bennet

 While Elizabeth cozies up with Darcy at Pemberley, the not-so-lucky Lydia finds herself in dire straits.
 Her husband, the dull but reliable Mr. Wickham, has perished at the Battle of Waterloo, and now she's looking for someone to take his place.
 But young Lydia won’t settle for just anyone, oh no—only the wealthiest bachelor will suit her (foolish) whims.
 Her pursuit takes her from England to Paris to Italy, but are love and marriage truly in the cards for the miscreant of the Bennet family?
-Author Jean Burnett picks up where Pride and Prejudice left off, crafting a fun Regency romp full of her predecessor’s signature wit.
+Author Jean Burnett picks up where Pride and Prejudice left off, crafting a fun Regency romp full of Jane Austen's signature wit.

 My Sweet Folly

 Folie’s marriage to a much older man isn’t exactly setting the bed on fire.
 Lt.
 Robert Cambourne, her cousin-in-law, is similarly lonely—stationed, as he is, far away in India.
 When the pair begin an accidental correspondence, they’re immediately smitten and continue writing for several years.
 But when Folie's husband dies, Robert is unwilling to take their relationship off the page.
 Four years later, Robert—now the legal guardian of Folie's stepdaughter—summons the pair to his country home.
 Brooding and irritable, Robert is nothing like the man she once imagined, though a chain of events will bring them closer than ever...